-Covid: Chancellor announces £1bn fund for hospitality
+Covid: Chancellor announces £1bn fund for businesses

 He said the "generous" new support recognised the situation many hospitality and leisure businesses faced in the run-up to Christmas.

+Businesses other than hospitality and leisure can apply for some of the funding.

-However, he wouldn't be drawn on whether further help would come should further restrictions be announced, as ministers come under pressure to tackle the rapid rise of the Omicron variant.
+However, the chancellor wouldn't be drawn on whether further help would come should further restrictions be announced, as ministers come under pressure to tackle the rapid rise of the Omicron variant.

 On Monday, a further 91,743 Covid cases were reported across the UK - the second highest daily total on record.

-Citing his track record in government, the chancellor insisted he would "always respond proportionately and appropriately to the situation we face".
+Asked if more support would be offered, the chancellor said he would "always respond proportionately and appropriately to the situation we face".

 But he added he thought the measures announced today were comparable to the grants that were on offer when businesses were fully closed earlier this year.